AlepsVillarreal/aws_metric_engine/README.md

 # aws_metric_engine
-Tool used to automatize adding custom metrics to EC2 instances
+Tool used to automatize modifying custom metrics to EC2 instances